 Museum Lochamei Hagetaot

 The Museum of Lochamei Hagetaot was the first Holocaust museum worldwide and is the only one founded by Holocaust survivors.
 The museum tells the story of the Holocaust during World War II, but centers on the heroism, the spiritual victory of man, and on the miraculous ability of Holocaust survivors and ghetto fighters to build a new life in the country they dreamt of, in the state of Israel.

 In 1995 within the museum a department was founded under the labelling “Jad Lejeled“ (A Hand reaching out to the Child) to commemorate the Jewish children that perished in the Holocaust and to enable for the young visitors a spiritual encounter with the world of the children that had to live in that dark period of time.

 Baha'i Gardens in Akko

 The Baha'i gardens north of Akko surround the historic estate where Beha-Allah, the founding prophet of the Baha'i religion spent the last years of his life, and the sanctuary where he is laid to rest.
-A straight pathway, seam-lined by brushes and trees, leads into the gardens that are layed out in a circle.
-Walking on the pathwas in the garden leads to inner calm that strengthens the more you get to the inner sanctuary, a kind of shelter from the troubles of the outer world without feeling locked-in.
+A straight pathway, seam-lined by brushes and trees, leads into the gardens that are laid out in a circle.
+Walking on the pathways in the garden leads to inner calm that strengthens the more you get to the inner sanctuary, a kind of shelter from the troubles of the outer world without feeling locked-in.
 Among the scrupulously cut plants around the historic buildings are a sycamore of several hundreds of years age and an old olive orchard.